nicktantk/tp/docs/DeveloperGuide.md

 1. Deleting a client from the full list.
     1. Test case: `delete 1`<br>
        Expected: First client is deleted from the list.
 Details of the deleted client are shown in the status message.
-All associated bookings are also deleted.
+All associated bookings are also deleted.<br>

 2. Deleting a client with invalid index.
     1. Test case: `delete 0`<br>
        Expected: No client is deleted.
 Error message indicates index must be positive.
     2. Test case: `delete 100000` (assuming 100000 is larger than list size)<br>
-       Expected: Error message indicates index is out of range.
+       Expected: Error message indicates index is out of range.<br>

 ---